 Turlington Elementary School met standard in all areas of accountability and earned three distinction designations.
 98% of all SPED students that took STAAR-Alt 2 met standard.
-The three distinction designations earned are Academic Achievement in Science, Top 25% Closing performance gaps and Postsecondary Readiness.
+The three distinction designations earned are Academic Achievement in Science, Top 25% Closing performance gaps and Postsecondary Readiness for the 2018-2019 school year.
+2019-2020 State Testing did not take place due to the COVID-19 epidemic.